BYU-Hydroinformatics/mch_bridge/README.md

 MCH Database Tables Menu provides information about the data in the MCH instance that is connected to the app while the Data menu allows to upload and preview data in each of the MCH tables of the MCH Database Tables Menu.

-#### Stations Tab

-Provides visualization and total count of the current stations found in the MCH instance (specifically in the stations table)
+1. **Stations Tab**: Provides visualization and total count of the current stations found in the MCH instance (specifically in the stations table)

-#### Stations Group Tab

-Provides a summary table with a count of the stations in the different station groups
+1. **Stations Group Tab**: Provides a summary table with a count of the stations in the different station groups

-#### Variable Station Types Tab

-Provides a summary table with a count of the station groups in the different variable station types
+1. **Variable Station Types Tab**: Provides a summary table with a count of the station groups in the different variable station types

-#### Time Series tab

-Provides a total count of data points and table details for the variable tables containing data
+1. **Time Series Tab**: Provides a total count of data points and table details for the variable tables containing data

 ### Data Menu